Humanity: Unseen Faces

-In solidarity to this cause, 40% of the proceeds of any sale from this exhibition will go to ‘Odanadi’; an NGO in South India dedicated towards the rehabilitation of those humans rescued from human trafficking. www.odanadi.org
+In solidarity to this cause, 100% of the profits of any sale from this exhibition will go to ‘Odanadi’; an NGO in South India dedicated towards the rehabilitation of those humans rescued from human trafficking. www.odanadi.org

 She hopes these images resonate with you.

 Growing up in a remote town in Alaska, Fatimih Anis related well to feelings of isolation, and felt a strong curiosity for other remote cultures in those far corners of the earth.
 Images of people in their environment inspired stories in her.
 Looking at life captured in a moment in time made her feel connected, less isolated.
 The details of a particular image made her stare deeply for long periods of time.

 Never relating well to the formal way of learning, Fatimih found it hard to learn anything without being visually engaged, and it would take her a lot of time observing and looking deeply into something before she felt she was understanding the subject matter.
 She couldn’t learn without being immersed and photographs are an extension of the way Fatimih learns.
 The very nature of photography, the serendipity, the stillness and waiting which goes into being there for each moment encompasses her way of learning.